 Secretary Jessica Cambra is a legal secretary with Carlsmith Ball LLP.
 She hopes to effectively assist with open communication and share information with all parents that are interested in their child’s activities and future.

-Treasurer Wendy Nobriga works for Maui County as an Administrative Assistant in the Prosecutor’s Office.
+Treasurer Wendy Nobriga works for Maui County as an Administrative Officer in the Prosecutor’s Office.
 Wendy experiences memorable events whenever her daughter Jaelynn ’18 performs with the Hawaiian Ensemble.
 As Treasurer Wendy works to deliver efficient financial services to PTSO grade level reps and be a supporting member of the PTSO Executive Board.

 Parent Representatives: Stina Kiili and Lia Tuitele

 Stina Kiili is a brand new parent at Kamehameha Schools Maui and is also new to the PTSO serving as a Kindergarten parent rep. She hopes to be of service to the school, teachers, and keiki by being an involved parent.
 "Open House was a wonderful experience for our family.
 We really enjoyed getting to know August's teachers, visiting the classrooms and being able to watch August in his classroom."